titancoder12/My-First-Unity-Game/README.md

 ```
 ./MyGameServer.x86_64 -batchmode -nographics
 ```
-OR...
+### OR...

-If you only want to test multiplayer functionality, you can download the multiplayer play mode package by looking it up in the Unity package manager.
+If you only want to test multiplayer functionality, you can also download the multiplayer play mode package by looking it up in the Unity package manager.
+This allows you to simulate multiple players without building a server.

 ## Controls
 - WASD to move
 - Left click to shoot
 - R to reload
+- Space to jump

 ## Credits
 Thank you to Unity Netcode for creating their GameObjects library, which was extensively used in this project.